 Even with the best intentions and efforts, conflicts may arise in the working relationship between a supervisor and a student, or within the supervisory committee.

-Despite all efforts, sometimes the working relationship between a supervisor and a student breaks down.
-In such situations, either the student or the supervisor can initiate a meeting with the IOF Graduate Program Officer, who will attempt to help resolve the situation.
-The Graduate Advisor will keep the Director informed of significant supervisor-student problems that occur.
-If needed, the IOF Director will step in to help with the situation.
+There are several reasons why a change of supervisors may be the best option for both the graduate student and supervisor; from the supervisor leaving the university to incompatibility to funding.
+In such situations, either the student or the supervisor can initiate a meeting with one of the Graduate Advisors, who will attempt to help resolve the situation.
+The Graduate Advisors will keep the IOF Director informed of the situation and if needed, the IOF Director will step in to help with the situation.

-Should serious problems between the supervisor and student be irreconcilable, it may be necessary for the student to change supervisors.
-If the student has not already found a new supervisor, the original supervisor should provide assistance in this process.
-The new supervisor will take responsibility for guiding the graduate student’s academic program.
-Issues of financial support should be resolved among the parties in reasonable ways to best support the student.
+If a change is necessary, and the student has not already found a new supervisor, the original supervisor should provide assistance in this process.
+The new supervisor will take over the guidance of the graduate student’s academic program, and in situations where issues of financial support arise, they should be resolved among the parties in reasonable ways to best support the student.

 If no resolution can be achieved, the problem may ultimately be taken to the Dean of G+PS.
 The Dean of G+PS will check to ensure that each previous level of problem resolution has been explored to the fullest extent before proceeding further.

-If there continues to be difficulty within the committee, the student should bring the issues to the Graduate Program Officer.
+If there continues to be difficulty within the Committee, the student should bring the issues to the GPO.